Basidiomaniac/ProtiumSpectra/README.txt

 This project contains code for importing, cleaning, and analyzing NIR spectral data in the form of .asd files.
+Scripts provided for producing LDA models to discriminate between taxonomic categories based on NIR data.
 Code for this project was written by Niko Darci-Maher, Laurel Miller Last updated 2025

+No installation required, just install libraries and run R scripts.

+Required input:
+-.asd files containing NIR spectral data.
+You should edit the filepaths in asd_cleanup.R to match your file locations. asd_cleanup.R searches recursively, so it's okay if they're in subfolders.
+The main requirement here is .asd files, which contain one row per reading, and one column per wavelength measured.
+We configured our spectrometer to name files as "path/Date/Protium###x######.asd" representing sample number and reading number per sample.
+So Protium003x000011.asd is the 11th reading on sample 3.
+To group multiple readings per sample, you'll need to name your rows of data appropriately.
+-metadata.
+You can see an example of ours in NIR_test_data_metadata.csv.
+Line 113 (species = ...) allocates metadata from the meta dataframe into your main spectral data.
+For any metadata you have, just fill in the rename portion of the command.

+Scripts:
+asd_cleanup.R - Code for importing, cleaning, and combining spectral data files with metadata.
+After this code, you're ready to begin building models and analyzing your data. asd_identify.R - Code to build LDA models, test success of averaged versus non-averaged models, and plot results on an abstracted "LD space" of your wavelength data. asd_analyze.R - Code to analyze wave data.
+Still in progress.

 Example data files:
 March 20 - Contains Protium samples 1-52.
 Can be used with the "appetizer course" code for testing species ID